CiscoDevNet/terraform-provider-intersight/website/docs/d/niaapi_apic_sweol.html.markdown

 ---
+subcategory: "niaapi"
 layout: "intersight"
 page_title: "Intersight: intersight_niaapi_apic_sweol"
-sidebar_current: "docs-intersight-data-source-niaapi-apic-sweol"
 description: |-
   The software end of life notice for APIC.
 ---

-# Data Source: intersight_niaapi._apic_sweol
+# Data Source: intersight_niaapi_apic_sweol
 The software end of life notice for APIC.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance: